 This Cornish town is one of the best spots in Britain for food.
 It’s hardly surprising restaurants in Padstow headed up by the likes of Rick Stein and Paul Ainsworth attract food lovers to this town year after year.

 The hospitality industry has suffered greatly over the last 12 months with mass closures, unemployment and little government support.
-So, if you’re a foodie, head to this pretty Cornish town in 2021 and gorge yourself silly!
+So, if you’re a foodie, head to this pretty Cornish town and gorge yourself silly!